 As the project advances, and further information becomes available, the level of complexity should be reviewed and updated, as necessary.
 If the level of complexity increases, as a result of identification of challenging geotechnical conditions and/or changes to the proposed development scope, it should be recognised that the experience and qualifications of the geotechnical professional, along with the scope of investigations, assessment and reporting, will need to respond to that change.

-Table 2.1 provides a preliminary basis for assessing the Level of Complexity at the beginning of a land development project.
+Table 13 provides a preliminary basis for assessing the Level of Complexity at the beginning of a land development project.
 This is expected to be determined by the applicant and their technical advisors in consultation with the consenting authorities.
-The metrics presented in 2.1 are not intended to be applied rigorously but provide an indication of which level a land development project may fall.
+The metrics presented in Table 13 are not intended to be applied rigorously but provide an indication of which level a land development project may fall.

-Table 2.1: Levels of Geotechnical Complexity
+Table 13 : Levels of Geotechnical Complexity